Daallo Frankincense Forest

 Many trees grow directly on the cliffs and it is not easy to reach them – but exactly these are the best ones.
 In the cliffs are caves where the frankincense collectors have been residing for centuries.

 Local people do not cut these trees – in fact, trees have been divided among local clans and are harvested for their resin.
 They are inheriting these trees from their fathers and over the long centuries have learned to harvest the resin without adverse effects to the tree.
 Many local families subsist on this unique natural resource and are interested in the preservation of the unique forest.

-The oil and resin from this tree is used to appease the mind, relieve pain, to make one happier.
+The oil and resin from this tree are used to appease the mind, relieve pain, to make one happier.
 This aroma is truly divine and has been used in religious rituals in Ancient Egypt (used also for embalming), Ancient Rome, Christianity, and Islam.
 Currently, the resin from B.frereana is used in the Coptic Church in Egypt, in Ethiopian Church but most are exported to Saudi Arabia as a souvenir for Muslim pilgrims.

 There are many practical uses for this resin.
 Locals use it for the treatment of many illnesses – research shows that boswellic acids (yes, unique chemicals found only in this resin!) can be used to treat asthma and inflammatory diseases.

 Arabs use Somalian frankincense to make chewing gum which is very efficient to keep teeth and gums healthy and breath – fresh.

 Frankincense is included in many popular perfumes and cosmetic products.